-Departments which designate employees not required to handle, but may work around, potentially contact, and subsequently be impacted by the presence of ACM, must provide Asbestos Awareness Training on an annual basis to these employees.
+Departments which designate employees not required to handle, but may work around, potentially contact, and subsequently be impacted by the presence of ACM, must provide two (2) hour Asbestos Awareness Training on an annual basis to these employees.

 VII.
 Building Inspection and Surveillance of ACM on Campus